Manchester and Salford’s Integrated Access and Care Pathways

 The evidence tells us that treating different and specific health issues separately will not tackle the overall wellbeing of this generation of young people.
 Commissioners understand the importance of supporting teachers to support children in the school setting.
 Going forward, the aim is to make sure that there is a named lead in Manchester and Salford CAMHS for each school and a number of commissioned targeted/specialist teams will be created based on a community outreach model.
 The new model aims to address the lack of parity in the current emotional health support provided in schools which was highlighted in the CAMHS review.

 “Cross-agency work is paramount.”

 There is now a plan to expand the ICPs even further with a focus on linking together a wider range of external agencies.
 They already have a number of historical relationships (e.g. they already sit on local CAMHS partnership boards and have strong links to local authorities, including all the specialist schools and the adoption board) but their continued expansion will guarantee children and young people a smoothness of transition from signposting to accessing a referral to getting the help and support they need.
-The connections across local authorities also enable the CAMHS in Manchester and Salford to deliver a THRIVE model of care, which focuses on a multi-agency approach to risk support and providing connection to a full range of services.
+The connections across local authorities also enable the CAMHS in Manchester and Salford to deliver a THRIVE-like model of care, which focuses on a multi-agency approach to Risk Support and providing connection to a full range of services.